 Artigianale gelato is handcrafted, it uses real and natural ingredients and flavors - usually with in-season fruit.
 The flavors are intense and authentic – you really feel like you are eating a frozen piece of delicious fruit.

 The good gelaterias also use natural hand whipped cream topping that is not from a can.

-For the best natural artigianale gelato, try these excellent gelaterias in Rome near some of the main attractions:
+For the best natural artigianale gelato, you may try these excellent gelaterias on our private Rome Tours when you are near some of the main attractions:

 * CREMERIA MONTEFORTE